Skip to content

 Closer - The home of longitudinal research

-Join us for the fourth webinar in our Emerging Longitudinal Scholars (ELS) series focusing on midlife, employment, engagement and wellbeing.
-Speakers include Stella Tsoli (University College London) and Rebecca Florisson (Lancaster University).
+The fourth webinar in our Emerging Longitudinal Scholars series focused on midlife, employment, engagement and wellbeing.
+Videos and slides from speakers, Stella Tsoli (University College London) and Rebecca Florisson (Lancaster University) are available below.

 About the webinar series